AluBhorta/UCSPy-Engine/README.md

 A Schedule represents a solution of the UCSP inputs provided, which consists of:

 - `classes`: the collection of all classes.
 You might realize that the total number of classes is equal to the total number of sections, as they have a 1 to 1 mapping.
 - `course_groups`: the CourseGroups.
-This propery was optional, but turned out useful for our fitness calculation of individual schedules.
+This property was optional but turned out useful for our fitness calculation of individual schedules.

 ### Fitness Calculation

-The fitness of a schdule determines how desirable it is, and how much a Schedule violates the constraints determines its fitness.
+The fitness of a schedule determines how desirable it is, and how much a Schedule violates the constraints determines its fitness.

 The fitness of Schedule `s` is calculated as follows: